 Meeting weekly on Monday evenings from 6:15pm – 7:45pm at the Mandell JCC.
-(Note: temporary location and time change this year to best allow our teens to meet in a safe environment.
-There will be NO dinner this year.)

 Every week teens will come together to socialize with their friends at JTConnect!
 Teens divide into selected courses; From Cooking Through the Torah to Medical Ethics, there’s something for everyone!

 Teens choose from a variety of courses in which they explore their connection to Jewish traditions and values.
 From Cooking Through the Torah to Medical Ethics, there’s something for everyone at JTConnect where teens have the opportunity to explore their connection to Jewish traditions and values with their peers from throughout the Greater Hartford community.
 Open to all teens in 8th-12th grade.

 - Click here to download the calendar for JTConnect @ JCC.

 - Click here to register or apply for financial assistance.

 Explore and debate all aspects of Judaism with compelling educators in innovative elective classes.
 There is something for everyone!

 Term 1 Classes: